valencik/mastersAPSC/documents/thesis/thesis.md

 %- TODO: JS or Python? (later application building) The user's input is first matched against possibly multiple identifiers, making use of the results from the [Author Name Analysis](#author-name-analysis) section.
 %- Mongo
-The database query must be done in two stages.
+Then a two-staged database query is performed.
-We first need to get all of the similar paper `_id`s for the inputted authors papers, and then we need to actually fetch the database documents for those paper `_id`s.
+We first get all of the similar paper `_id`s from the `simPapers` array in each of the inputted author's papers.
-This cannot be done in one step as we do not know the paper `_id`s to fetch until we grab all of the authors papers, and once we have the authors papers we need to get papers that the other has not written. (this sentence sucks)
-Then a database aggregation query is constructed to fetch all of the papers associated with the resulting identifiers.
-The database unwinds the `simPapers.paper` field and then groups on it.
+The total list of similar paper `_id`s can be filtered by the similarity score that is also included in the `simPapers` array.
-At this stage we have a document for each paper that was considered similar to the authors papers.
+At this stage we have a list of `_id`s that are similar to one or more NSR entries the inputted author published.
+We fetch the NSR entry for the full list of `_id`s and filter out any that were published by the inputted author.
+Because the similarity ranking considers the selectors used and authors often publish multiple times using similar selectors, the recommended papers often include ones written by the same authors as the inputted paper.

 %- Python code
-We then prepare the render object to be sent to the html template to show the user.
+The render object is then prepared to be sent to the html template to show the user.
 The end user then sees a web page with the search author in prominent text followed by a list of papers that have a cosine similarity to at least one of their own papers greater than 0.65.
 %- TODO I have not written about the scoring function

 %- TODO insert image of the application interface

 ### Further Analysis
+%- TODO Roby says she's been here before?
 %- Clustering? no. Graph analysis.
 %- Can I come up with a # of publication independent clustering schema?
 %- Probably not, and so the graph analysis would be quite useful here!